 6. Promote Your Brand And Services

-It’s also important to promote your brand as a freelancer in Nigeria, you need to take advantage of social media platforms by creating awareness of your brand your services, you can run paid promotions on Facebook, Instagram and also work on SEO to your website.
+It’s also important to promote your brand as a freelancer in Nigeria, you need to take advantage of social media platforms by creating awareness of your brand and your services, you can run paid promotions on Facebook, and Instagram and also work on SEO for your website.
 This will give you more audience and more audience will give you more clients.

 When you promote your brand and your services, you’ll get more clients and will be able to make more money than before, promotion works effectively if you take the proper steps towards it and you’ll be wowed when it converts to what you’re expecting.

-This is one of the key tips to know as a freelancer, a good customer relation should be a mandatory figure as a freelancer, your clients might call you several times, lay complaints on different things and some of them can be so rude and speaks out of character, but it’s your job to always handle the situation as a professional.
+This is one of the key tips to know as a freelancer, good customer relation should be mandatory as a freelancer, your clients might call you several times, and lay complaints about different things and some of them can be so rude and speaks out of character, but it’s your job to always handle the situation as a professional.